Chapter 4: Return Types of Template Functions in C++

-To follow the examples from this book, you’ll need the following tools:
+To follow the examples in this chapter, you will need the following tools:

 Using non-template parameter for return type